SManAT/IT-School-Admin/Tools/restrictLocalUser/ReadMe.md

 # restrictLocalUser
-written in Powershell and Batch
+written in Powershell and Batch.

-- setzt das Passwort und verbietet eine Änderung des Passwortes
+Config ist hardcoded in Powershell Script.

+- sets the passwort and locks the password
-- kopiert das changeWallpaper Tool (Python)
+- will copy the changeWallpaper Tool to harddisk